 Northumbria Healthcare NHS Foundation Trust covers one of the most rural geographies in England.
-From Berwick on the Scottish border, to Haltwhistle out west and to the old fishing communities on the North Sea coast, we supply health and social care services to some of the most isolated and diverse rural dwellings in the country.
-It’s a privilege to do so – but it’s not without difficulties.
+Covering over 2,500 square miles and with just under 11,000 staff, we supply health and social care services to some of the most isolated and diverse rural dwellings in the country.

 Sign up to our newsletter to receive all the latest news and updates.